gardener/gardener-extension-networking-calico/docs/shoot_overlay_network.md

 ## AWS implementation
 On AWS, it is not possible to use the cloud-controller-manager for managing the routes as it does not support multiple route tables, which Gardener creates.
 Therefore, a custom controller is created to manage the routes.

-Also, the removal of the overlay network is only possible with Kubernetes >= 1.22.
-This is due to the machine-controller-manager only setting the source/destination flag accordingly for these Kubernetes versions.